scheinerman/Posets.jl/README.md

 However, the expression `p[a] < p[b]`  throws an error in either of these situations:
 * Using the syntax `p[a]` if `a` is not an element of `p`.
-* Trying to compare elements of different posets (even if they are equal).
+* Trying to compare elements of different posets (even if the two posets are equal).

 ### Counting/listing relations